Jiab77/libvirt-web/README.md

 ## Dependencies

-There is only few dependencies required, you will need at least five packages:
+There is only few dependencies required, you will need at least six packages:

  1. `libvirt-bin` (The `virsh` command should be provided by [libVirt](https://libvirt.org/))
  2. `virt-viewer`